leaving for Berlin: Pre-departure guidelines

 Bring an International Student ID for taking advantage of student

-discounts for trips, tickets for theatres, movies, museums, etc.
+discounts for trips, tickets for theatres, movies, museums, etc. The ID must have a validity date.
+Otherwise, it might be rejected.

 Make sure that your health insurance covers your costs in case you will